seanbao/mnemonas/docs/configuration.en.md

 max_access = 20
 ```

 `base_url` affects the URL returned by the API.
 It does not change the share ID itself.
 Empty values return relative `/s/{id}` URLs.
+Non-empty values must be absolute `http` or `https` URLs without usernames, passwords, other userinfo, query strings, or fragments.
+The host must be a valid domain name or IP address; empty labels, underscores, and extra trailing dots are rejected.
 Default expiration and access-count limits affect only future shares; explicit `expires_in` or `max_access` values in a create request take precedence.
 Policy rules can set `require_password`, `max_expires_in`, and `max_access`.
 When a rule matches, passwordless create requests and updates that would leave an existing share passwordless are rejected if required.
-Expiration or access-count values above the configured limits, including explicit update requests that clear those limits, are capped.
+Expiration or access-count values above the configured limits, explicit update requests that clear those limits, and updates to existing matching shares whose stored expiry or access-count constraints are missing or above the rule limit are capped.

 ## `[security]`